Correspondence between factorability and normalisation in monoids: Factorability structures

 This section recalls the notion of factorability structure.
-For elaboration, we refer the reader to \cite{HO}.
-Subsection \ref{subsec:notion-of-factorability} recollects the basic terminology.
-In Subsection \ref{subsec:local-factorability}, we recall an alternative approach to factorability through the notion of local factorability.
-We redefine certain notions in order to overcome the issues arising from the original definition, which we point out in Subsection \ref{subsec:deviation}.
-Subsection \ref{subsec:factorability-rewriting} reports on the rewriting system associated to a factorability structure.
+Subsection~\ref{subsec:notion-of-factorability} recollects the basic terminology.
+In Subsection~\ref{subsec:local-factorability}, we recall an alternative approach to factorability through the notion of local factorability.
+Certain notions are redefined here in order to overcome the issues arising from the original definition, which are pointed out in Subsection~\ref{subsec:deviation}.
+Finally, Subsection~\ref{subsec:factorability-rewriting} recalls the rewriting system associated to a factorability structure.
+For elaboration, the reader is referred to \cite{HO} and \cite{Ozo}.